ray-project/ray/doc/source/data/key-concepts.rst

 ============

 To work with Ray Datasets, you need to understand how Datasets and Dataset Pipelines work.
-You might also be interested to learn about the execution model of Ray Datasets operations
+You might also be interested to learn about the execution model of Ray Datasets operations.

 .. _dataset_concept: